 Unfortunately, this magic cure does not exist but there is a sure fire way to reduce the mental fatigue associated with fighting children.
 This strategy not only empowers children to learn from their arguments but also provides them with the opportunity to develop the skills that will enable them to negotiate through squabbles, themselves.

-I have parental meltdowns.
-Not often, but occasionally my emotions just seem get the better of me.
-It could be that I am tired, stressed, disconnected from the kids or my husband or that I have been pushed to the brink by my spirited children.
 Either way, I know it shouldn’t happen.
-I know I have to work harder to keep my emotions in check.
+I know I have to be more mindful and to keep my emotions in check.
 I know that each time I lose it with my children, it affects them and it affects our relationship.
+It is important, therefore, that I make an effort to repair the rupture that has happened, before moving on.
 Continue reading

 “Being Labeled is like being judged for life.
 It is like your future is laid out for you already”.